eliasluimeme/storefront_django/README.md

 # storefront_django
-build a store front web application with Django
+building a store front web application with Django